 for (i in 1:nsims) {

-comp[i, 3:4] <- 100*CI.BE(CV = CV[i], pe = pe[i], n = n)
+3:4] <- 100*CI.BE(CV = CV[i], pe = pe[i], n = n)

-if (comp$lower[i] >= 80 & comp$upper[i] <= 125) comp$exact[i] <- TRUE
+comp[i, if (comp$lower[i] >= 80 & comp$upper[i] <= 125) comp$exact[i] <- TRUE

 if (round(comp$lower[i], 2) >= 80 & round(comp$upper[i], 2) <= 125)

-comp$round2[i] <- TRUE
+$round2[i] <- TRUE

-if (round(comp$lower[i], 1) >= 80 & round(comp$upper[i], 1) <= 125)
+compif (round(comp$lower[i], 1) >= 80 & round(comp$upper[i], 1) <= 125)

-comp$round1[i] <- TRUE
+$round1[i] <- TRUE

-if (round(comp$lower[i], 0) >= 80 & round(comp$upper[i], 0) <= 125)
+compif (round(comp$lower[i], 0) >= 80 & round(comp$upper[i], 0) <= 125)

-comp$round0[i] <- TRUE
+$round0[i] <- TRUE

-cat("Design :", design,
+}cat("Design :", design,

 "\nCV :", CV0,